AlbertLucianto/react-with-throttle/README.md

 ### ⚠️ Note ⚠️

 Make sure your render function is not recreated every time the parent rerenders.
-So are for the other props when passing an object or other non-primitive types.
+The same with the other props when passing an object or other non-primitive types.
 For example:

 #### Incorrect ❌